m1sh3ll/m1sh3ll/README.md

 I currently only speak 3 main programming languages, that is, C#, VB .Net, and PHP.
 But I can basically translate any code such as Java, JavaScript/TypeScript, into pseudocode.

 <h3>History</h3>
 <p>Ever since I learned Visual Basic in high school around 1994 I was hooked on coding.
 It was either that or major in music.
-That's because I had a huge interest in playing rock guitar and listening to death metal.
+That's because I had a huge interest in playing rock guitar and listening to heavy metal.

 I built my first HTML web page in 1999 on AOL pages.
 In 2000, I ended up buying my own custom domain/email address for 80 bucks from Network Solutions and remember having a hacker friend host it for free from his house via his DSL.
 It was around then that I learned Unix, C Programming, and Shell Scripting through UMass online courses.